Learn everything you wanted to know about Needle Felting and Wet Felting in this Complete Beginner’s Guide

 Check out How to Needle Felt for Beginners

-The very basic steps you use for the different wet felting methods are the same.
+The basic steps you use for the different wet felting methods are as follows:

 Your final felted fabric will be much smaller than the original layout of wool.
 How much shrinkage occurs depends on the direction of the fibers and the amount of agitation and fulling.
 Generally, you can count on your final piece being about 25 – 30% smaller by the time you are done felting.